fivestars/javascript/README.md

     ```

-    For this reason declare all variables at the top of their function blocks.
+    Declare all variables before their first use:

     ```javascript
     // bad